jpowerj/dsps/ch04/04-08-utility.md

 (6) + 3
 4
 (0) = 1.5.

 Therefore, the person would be willing to sell the lottery ticket for any amount x0 such that U(x0) = x
 1/2
 0 > 1.5.
 Hence, x0 > 2.25.
 In other words, although the expected
 gain from the lottery ticket in this example is 9 dollars, the person would be willing to sell the ticket for as little as 2.25 dollars.

-4.8 Utility 269
-Some Statistical Decision Problems
+# Some Statistical Decision Problems

 Much of the theory of statistical inference (the subject of Chapters 7–11 of this text) deals with problems in which one has to make one of several available choices.
 Generally, which choice is best depends on some random variable that has not yet